PavPavv/frontend-evolution/evolution/16_docker-vite-react-fsd/how-to-use-docker.md

-# How to use Docker
+# How to use Docker with React

 ## Add "Dockerfile" to the root of your project